adblockplus/web.adblockplus.org/pages/privacy.md

 ##### {{ issue-reporter-heading[heading] Issue Reporter }} {: #issue-reporter }

-{{ issue-reporter-paragraph-1 Adblock Plus allows you to send issue reports that will be temporarily stored on the AdblockPlus.org domain.
+{{ issue-reporter-paragraph-1 Adblock Plus allows you to send issue reports that will be temporarily stored on the AdblockPlus.org.
 These reports contain information required to investigate the issue including the Adblock Plus version, browser version, address of the web page where the problem is visible, blockable items on the web page, matching filters and active subscriptions.
 Parameter values are removed from all transmitted addresses to avoid unintentionally leaking private information.
 It is also possible to provide additional information on a voluntary basis, which may be privacy-sensitive: }}

 - {{ isse-reporter-item-1[list item] A website screenshot provides a scaled-down and color-reduced version of the page viewed.
 It is possible to remove particularly sensitive sections of the page before the report is sent. }}
 - {{ isse-reporter-item-2[list item] The email address is only used to request more information or to update the user on the issue. }}